BlueSquare23/web-lgsm/Readme.md

 ## Features

-- **One-click installs** — Browse the full LGSM catalog and install any supported game server directly from the UI
+- **One-click installs** — Browse the full LGSM catalog and install over 130+ game server directly from the UI
 - **Live console output** — Watch commands execute in real time via the integrated web terminal
 - **File manager** — Download, upload, edit, and manage files from the comfort of the browser
 - **Schedule jobs** — Create scheduled jobs (updates, backups, restarts, etc) for your game servers through the web UI